Stranger6667/talks/articles/not-painful-database-testing/PITCHME.md

 <img src="articles/testable-code-making-the-testing-world-better/v1/presentation/assets/img/fix-problem.jpg" alt="Fix problem" width="600px"/>

+### There is a better way

 Note:
 In large projects, it could lead to monkey patching a significant amount of different modules.

----
-### There is a better way

-Note:
 The global state in the previous examples is hardly predictable.
 Let’s change it and make it manageable.
 The first step is to take control when the object is initialised.
 We want to initialise it only when we need it; just in the desired context.